Isibuko

 Isibuko is a third studio album by South African singer Sjava, released through 1020 Cartel on January 27, 2023.
 Production was handled by his frequent producer Ruff.
 The album also features artists such as Emtee, Saudi, Anzo, Sampa the Great, Lolli Native, Delayde, Nontokozo Mkhize, Vernotile, Dumakahle, Q Twins, Umzulu Phaqa, Shwi and Mzukulu.

 It reached number one in South Africa and certified Platinum by the Recording Industry of South Africa (RiSA).

 Sjava released a deluxe version of the album, titled Isibuko (Deluxe) on May 10, 2024, which includes the original album's 18 tracks along with 4 new ones.
 With features from A-Reece, K-Shine, Sastii, LaCabra, Lowfeye and Blue Pappi.

 Commercial performance

 Isibuko upon its release became the most streamed album surpassing 7.7 million streams in less than 7 days across all digital streaming platforms and garnned over 20.3 million streams after 3 weeks.

 As of July 2023, Isibuko has garnered over 42 million digital streams.

 Awards

 Isibuko was nominated for Best Afrosoul Pop at the 2023 Metro FM Awards.
 Also the album earned 4 nominations at 29th South African Music Awards.
-Isibuko (Deluxe) was nominated for Best Afro Pop Album at the 31st South African Music Awards.
+Isibuko (Deluxe) won Best Afro Pop Album at the 31st South African Music Awards.